DeepanshuSarawagi/AWS/AI-Practitioner/1-Amazon-Bedrock-GenAI/Amazon-Bedrock.md

   - SOme metrics maybe related to Amazon Bedrock Guardrails.
 For example, metrics
   - Including `ContentFilteredCount`, which helps to see if Guardrails are functioning.
 - Can build CloudWatch Alarms on top of Metrics.

+## Amazon Bedrock - Pricing:

+- **On-demand:** Pay as you go.
+Charged for text models, Embedding models, Image Models.
+Works only on base models.
+- **Batch:** Multiple predictions at time.
+Can provide discount upto 50%.
+- **Provisioned Throughput:** Purchase model units for a certain period of time.
+Throughput is max number of input/output tokens processed per minute.
+                              Works with Base, Custom and Fine-tuned models.

+### Model Improvement Techniques Cost Order:

+#### Prompt Engineering:
+- No model training needed (No additional computation or fine-tuning)

+#### Retrieval Augmented Generation:
+- Uses external knowledge-base.
+NO FM changes.

+#### Instruction-based fine tuning:
+- FM is fine-tuned with specific instructions.

+#### Domain Adaptation Fine-tuning:
+- Model is trained on a domain specific dataset.

+Usually a smaller model is cheaper.

+Number of inputs and outputs tokens is the main driver of the cost.